 Overall, we’d have to agree with Passbolt on the ease of use front, at least in its most simple version (the free to use Community edition).

 The Community version of Passbolt is perfectly functional, but may not meet the requirements of high-level users.
 In that case, the company offers a selection of paid packages, with varying price points:

-- Enterprise – A bespoke package, which can be tailored to the needs of specific organizations, Enterprise can go way beyond the security and support available with Business.
-Includes certified key signatures, on-site management, instant email responses, phone support (if required).
-If you’re thinking about using Passbolt for any workforce with over 50 members, this is the best option.
+- Enterprise – from 250 users.
+A bespoke package, which can be tailored to the needs of specific organizations, Enterprise can go way beyond the security and support available with Business.
+Includes all Business plan features plus disaster recovery, on-premise management, and 4 hours SLA phone & email support.

 Payments can be made via all major credit cards, and transactions are shielded by the Stripe payment processing system, which is good to see.
 However, users do need to provide quite a bit of personal information when signing up, including their address, name, and email address.
 That might alarm some users who are keen to keep their identity personal.

 Everything works fairly smoothly, and the various options are well explained.
-As a bonus, customers have 15 days to try any paid packages.
+As a bonus, customers have 15 days to try any paid package.
 If they aren’t satisfied, they can claim a refund after this point.
-That’s separate from the 1-month free trial, which covers the Community version, and is an excellent starting point.
+That’s separate from the free Community version, which is an excellent starting point.

 Passbolt customer support